Songs of Dovid Kerner

 Like the face of the Kohain at the end of the day*

-Like Yitzchok and Rivka in the field when he prayed
+Like Yitzchak and Rivka in the field when he prayed

 Like Yosef and his brothers when he stood up to cry